Cellivar/WebZLP/docs/epl/observed_configs.md

 3. Label Transparent point.

 These can't be set directly, the printer determines them from the `xa` command.

+### Config Settings O (Cover open sensor)

+Later series printers added another IR proximity sensor to detect the head open state.
+If this is exposed in the firmware it wil show up here.

+`Cover: T=143, C=166`

+* T = Threshold of sensor open/closed state
+* C = Current sensor value

+### Config Settings P (Date and Time)

+An onboard RTC with a battery was an upgrade option for some models.
+If equipped the current configured date and time will be displayed.

+These battery-backed modules can fail and must be replaced.

+`Date: 10-05-94`
+`Time:01:00:00`

 ## Example complete config